JanusGraph/janusgraph/docs/advanced-topics/advschema.md

 Property TTL is very similar to edge TTL and defined on a per-property key basis, meaning that all properties of that key have the same time-to-live.
 Note that the backend must support cell level TTL.
-Currently only Cassandra and HBase support this.
+Currently only Cassandra, HBase and BerkeleyDB support this.
 ```groovy
 mgmt = graph.openManagement()
 sensor = mgmt.makePropertyKey('sensor').cardinality(Cardinality.LIST).dataType(Double.class).make()